ItsYikunJiang/HierTuneHub/README.md

 ### Hyperparameter Tuning

-After you define the search space, you can use it for hyperparameter optimization. `HPSearchSpace` provides a unified interface for hyperparameter optimization libraries including `Hyperopt`, `Optuna`, and `FLAML`.
+After you define the search space, you can use it for hyperparameter optimization. `HierTuneHub` provides a unified interface for hyperparameter optimization libraries including `Hyperopt`, `Optuna`, and `FLAML`.

 You need to define your own objective function that takes in a sampled configuration and returns either a single score or a dictionary containing scores and other information.